edibotopic/write-height/README.md

 ## Roadmap

+- [ ] Figure out a texturing solution
 - [ ] Sliders for controlling subdivisions, height and depth of model
 - [ ] Comment on image filetypes in readme
 - [ ] Option to invert height map (peaks become valleys and vice versa)